Saeu-jeot: In spring

-Putjeot is made with shrimp harvested from the end of the 1st month through the 4th month of the Korean calendar (lunisolar).
+Putjeot is made with shrimp harvested from the end of the first month through the fourth month of the Korean calendar (lunisolar).
 It is called deddeugi jeot or dotddegi jeot in the west coast of the South Korea.
 Ojeot is made with shrimp harvested in May.

 In summer

 Yukjeot (육젓, 六젓, six [month] jeot) is made with shrimp harvested in June and is regarded as the highest quality jeot.
-It is the saeu-jeot most preferred for making kimchi because of its richer flavor and bigger shrimp than other saeu-jeot.
-The shrimp in Yukjoet have red heads and tails.
+It is the type most preferred for making kimchi because of its richer flavor and bigger shrimp than other versions.
+The shrimp in yukjoet have red heads and tails.
 Chajeot is made with shrimp harvested in July.

 In fall

-Gonjaeng-ijeot or jahajeot is made with very small shrimp-like Neomysis awatschensis, one of the opossum shrimp family which is called gonjaeng-i or jaha in Korean.
+Gonjaeng-ijeot or jahajeot is made with very small shrimp-like Neomysis awatschensis, one of the opossum shrimp family, which is called gonjaeng-i or jaha in Korean.
 The shrimp used for it is the smallest among all saeu-jeot.
 They are harvested in August and September in small amounts where freshwater mixes with seawater of the abyss of the Yellow Sea.
 As it ferments, the jeot changes from transparent to light violet or brown in color and becomes soft in texture.
 Gonjaeng-ijeot is called gogaemijeot in Jeolla Province.
 It is a local specialty of Seosan-gun, Chungcheong Province.

-Chujeot is made with small shrimp harvested in autumn which are smaller and cleaner than the shrimp in yukjeot.
+Chujeot is made with small shrimp harvested in autumn, which are smaller and cleaner than the shrimp in yukjeot.